Wanganator414/Wanganator414.github.io/_posts/--- layout: default --- <h1>{{ page.title }}</h1> <p class="meta">{{ page.date | date_to_string }}</2019-08-02-JSRuntime.md

 **Stack:**

 Function calls are then put into the stack in the order they are called in the original JS code, once a function is executed, it will be removed from the stack and the next one in line will be executed.
 By this principle, if a function such as a database query takes a long time to execute, that would technically block the execution of the rest of the code, which would lead to frozen UIs and crappy UX.
-But fear not, functions like these are put into a seperate line of execution.
+But fear not, functions like these are put into a separate line of execution.
 The **web API queue**.

 **Web APIs Queue:**